 Student Advising and On-Program-Support

 Overseas Flagship students are required to take part in a pre-departure orientation conference in Washington, D.C., as well as an in-country orientation, upon their arrival in Almaty.
 American Councils provides a local homestay/internship coordinator and the academic coordinator, who work closely with the Washington, DC-based Academic Director and administrative staff.
 The Academic Director visits the Almaty program several times throughout the academic year to assess program work and meet with students and faculty, and regularly communicates with students online.
 American Councils and Language Flagship U.S.-based administrative staff are available to assist current and prospective students throughout the year.
-All students receive accident and illness insurance (including access to EuroMed facilities); 24/7 assistance is provided by Almaty-based American Councils program staff.
+All students receive accident and illness insurance through Cultural Insurance Services International (CISI), and 24/7 assistance is provided by Almaty-based American Councils program staff.

 Program Structure and Applicants